 Visit ventures on location, meet qualified entrepreneurs in person, meet local investors and other stakeholders, see with your own eyes what impact an investment will make and get a behind the scenes look at doing business in East Africa: these are just some of the key features of this impact journey.
 Travel together with a group of like-minded investors and be guided by BiD Network’s experienced matchmakers.
 Get ready to explore innovative Ugandan businesses in a fun and adventurous environment!

 ‘BiD Network’s impact investment trip was super effective for me; in 5 days I not only got to see interesting investment opportunities for Oikocredit, but I also got to know the whole eco-system, including the Uganda Investment Authority, banks and local investors.’ – Florian Grohs, Oikocredit, participant 2016

-You can register for the impact investment trip until February 15, 2017.
-Early bird registration closes on 15 December 2016.
-The trip will take place from 20 to 24 March 2017.
+You can register for the impact investment trip until September first, 2017.
+Early bird registration closes on 15 July 2017.
+The trip will take place from 8 to 14 October 2017.

 The price to pay to be part of the impact investment trip is € 3.000,-*

 Early bird fee (until 15 July 2017) is € 2.500,-*